 - ½ teaspoon white pepper

-- 2 stalks celery, diced
+- 2 stalks celery, sliced, about 1 cup.

-- ¼ head cauliflower, chopped
+- ¼ head cauliflower, chopped, about 2 cups.

-- 2 parsnips, peeled and chopped
+- 2 parsnips, peeled and diced, about 1 cup.

 - 2 teaspoons fresh thyme leaves